 - Fellowship opportunities

-As of December 2018, the “Share the La Crosse Experience” campaign has raised nearly $15.51 million of it's $15 million goal.
+The recently completed “Share the La Crosse Experience” campaign has raised over $18 million; $3 million over it's goal.
 This means:

-- UWL students have access to more than $1.2 million in scholarship support.
+- UWL students have access to nearly $1.4 million in scholarship support.

 - This is double what was available for students before the campaign began in 2012.